Launch Emergency Support Services

 - The ESS team must understand ESS delivery.
 All ESS team members must meet basic ESS training recommendations.

-Leadership that attended can self-manage their team by adding new users and delegating roles and responsibilities.
 The following must be understood for the successful adoption of the ERA tool within your local emergency program.

 These recommendations support the adoption and use of the ERA tool.